skrifana/youcode_26/README.md

 ##  Core Features

 ### Smart Recipe Generation
-Create nutritious, filling, and cost-efficient meals based on:
+Create nutritious, filling, and cost-efficient meals, keeping in mind restraints such as limited ingredients, shared kitchen access and finances.
-- Limited ingredients
-- Shared kitchen access
-- Tight budgets

 ### Interactive Virtual Kitchen
-A visual, engaging space that makes learning about food:
+A visual, engaging space that makes learning about food accesible and intuitive.
-- Accessible
-- Intuitive
-- Less intimidating

 ### Simple Nutrition Education
 Understand macronutrients in a clear, meaningful, and non-overwhelming way.

 ### Reduced Decision Fatigue
-Streamlines daily choices to help women:
-- Regain control
-- Build consistency
-- Reclaim identity
+Help streamline decisions for both staff and personal users to improve their nutrition and health choices.

 ---